LED Monkey’s Guide to Choosing the Right LED Colour Temperature

 Each colour temperature has its own place on the Kelvin Scale that’s usually used to denote physical temperatures, so how might you go about choosing the right one for your purposes?

-Measuring between 2700 and 3000 Kelvins, the LED Warm White colour temperature is the closest approximation of the traditional incandescent light we know and love here in the UK.
+Measuring between 2700 and 3000 Kelvins, the LED Warm White colour temperature is the closest approximation of the traditional incandescent light.
 As such, it’s the most popular of all the colour temperatures, appealing as it does to the traditionalist in us.

-As you’ll see from the photo above, Warm White casts a cosy, convivial glow that’s perfectly suited to the British living room, especially after a long, stressful day at work.
-That’s why most of our customers opt for Warm White LED bulbs for their bedrooms and living spaces and why they’re our very best-selling products.
+As you’ll see from the photo above, Warm White casts a cosy, convivial glow.
+This makes it perfectly suited to the British living room, especially after a long, stressful day at work.
+That’s why most of our customers opt for Warm White LED bulbs for their bedrooms and living spaces.
+And, why they’re our very best-selling products.

 At around 6000 Kelvins, Cool White is a much brighter and more penetrative colour temperature that will help give your room the modern, clinical look that’s so popular right now.
 The closest approximation of True White light that’s currently available, you might notice that Cool White light has a very slight bluish tinge or hue to it.

-Because of these qualities, Cool White LED Bulbs are best suited to task-centric areas like the bathroom, kitchen area or studio as it’s great for close work and will aid dexterity and concentration.
+Because of these qualities, Cool White LED Bulbs are best suited to task-centric areas.
+This includes rooms like the bathroom, kitchen area or studio as it’s great for close work and will aid dexterity and concentration.
 Quite often, the Cool White colour temperature can be found illuminating office spaces too, given its ability to make a space feel modern, open and airy.

 As such, it’s used by slightly less traditional people who’re looking to create a modern, minimalist haven in an otherwise chaotic world.

-At 4000 Kelvins, Daylight (sometimes known as “Daylight White”) occupies the lighting middle-ground between the other two colour temperatures, combining the relaxing conviviality of warm white with the brightness and clinicality of cool white.
+At 4000 Kelvins, Daylight (sometimes known as “Daylight White”) occupies the lighting middle-ground between the other two colour temperatures.
+It combines the relaxing conviviality of warm white with the brightness and clinicality of cool white.

-As such, it’s the closest artificial approximation of natural daylight and is actually an ideal choice for virtually any type of environment.
+As such, it’s the closest artificial approximation of natural daylight.
+It's actually an ideal choice for virtually any type of environment.
 Possibly the only reason more people aren’t using it in their homes is that they’re not yet aware of it!

 Need Any More Info?